QbiXibQ/FBHealBox_Vanilla/README.md

 **Mana bar**: shows or hides the mana strip inside the health bar.
 On by default.

+**Hide Blizzard party frames**: hides `PartyMemberFrame1` to `4` while you are in a group, so only the Heal Box plates remain.
+Off by default.
+This and *Default party frames* can never both be on, because the attach mode docks the plates onto exactly those frames; whichever one is ticked greys the other out.
+Switching it off brings the frames back immediately, and a class the addon does not load for gets them back too.

+**Show rage, energy, focus**: the mana strip normally stays empty for anyone without mana.
+With this on, warriors, rogues and pets show their own resource in the usual colour (rage red, energy yellow, focus orange, table `FBPOWER_COLORS`).
+Needs the mana bar to be on.
+Off by default.

 **Show pets**: shows or hides all pet plates.
 On by default.

 **Debuff icon**: shows or hides the debuff icon with stack count next to the name.
 On by default.